Samsung/tizen-docs/docs/application/native/guides/multimedia/thumbnail-images.md

 - Video and image thumbnails

   You can [create thumbnails](#get_thumbnail) from video and image files.
-Audio files are not supported.
+Thumbnail Util API does not support audio files.

 - Custom size

-  You can create the thumbnail using any size you like.
-The Thumbnail Util API outputs the results according to the size you have set.
-This means that the thumbnail can be generated even if the output size differs from the original aspect ratio.
+  You can create the thumbnail of any size.

-The requested thumbnail is provided as raw data or a file.
+The API provides the requested thumbnail as raw data or a file.

 In case of raw data, if the requested media is a video, thumbnail is RGB colorspace.
 And if it is an image, thumbnail is BGRA colorspace.